 The green-fingered can join CTF Gasperich, which creates and manages the quarter's city gardens on Rue Hogenberg, Rue Christophe Colomb and behind the district’s church on Rue de Gasperich.

 Founded in 1960, the Harmonie Municipal Luxembourg-Gasperich invites musicians of all ages to join its orchestra which meets every Wednesday evening from 20.00 at the primary school (entrance rue G Rossini).

 Child-friendly Italian restaurant and pizzeria Quadro Delizioso is located on rue de Gasperich, while you can find Divino further south in the neighbourhood.
 You can also get pizza at Pepe, and an eye-watering selection of pasta, salads, meat and fish dishes, and of course pizza, at Chez Stefano.

 Also on the rue de Gasperich, Restaurant New Cooking, offers authentic Japanese cuisine and has an outside seating area.
-You can try sushi at Ninja House 2, which has an all-you-can-eat buffet.
 Nearby you’ll find Brasserie des Arts with an extensive menu of meat, fish, pizza and pasta.
 Grow local, eat local, is the motto at De Gaart, which does veggie or charcuterie sharing platters, and burgers or braised pork amongst the mains from this Melia group-owned airy establishment.

-For spicy-food lovers, the New Delhi and Appayan both offer authentic Indian food.
+For spicy-food lovers, the New Delhi offers authentic Indian food.
 Anyone with food intolerances should check out the selection of international dishes available at In Vivo on rue François Hogenberg.
 For sunny street dining, Pizzeria bei der Auer is a local favourite.